nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 ### Section II - Instructions

 1. Set up the [udev rule](https://switch.hacks.guide/extras/adding_udev.html) for rootless injections
-    * This is nesscesary unless you wish to run your browser as root every time you want to inject.
+    * This is necessary unless you wish to run your browser as root every time you want to inject.
 1. Head over to https://omnircm.nintendohomebrew.com/web/
 1. Connect your Switch in RCM to your PC using the USB cable.
 1. Click on `Connect device...` and select `APX`.